Partiful

 Partiful is an event planning and management platform.
 The service allows users to create events, invite guests (often via text message), and perform various event hosting tasks, including managing RSVPs and sending updates to attendees.
-Currently, all services are offered free of charge to users.
+Currently, all services are offered free of charge to users, but you need a verified phone number to RSVP.

 History

-Partiful was founded in 2020 by Joy Tao and Shreya Murthy, who met while working at Palantir Technologies.
-Finding it hard to build community in her twenties as her friends migrated from Facebook to various social media platforms, Murthy envisioned a central online location for organizing events through texts instead of email.
-While Partiful launched as a website during the height of the COVID-19 pandemic, by 2021 it started to gain followers.
+Partiful was founded in 2019 by Joy Tao and Shreya Murthy, who met while working at Palantir Technologies.
+By 2021, Partiful started to gain followers.

-The platform gained significant traction in 2022, also securing $20 million in Series A funding that year.
-The service has seen significant adoption among Gen Z, millennials and startup founders, with the majority of users under the age of 30.
+In 2022, the platform secured $20 million in Series A funding that year.
+The service has seen significant adoption among Gen Z, millennials and startup founders, with Partiful's CEO reporting that the majority of users are under the age of 30.

-The company has claimed "millions" of active users by the end of 2023.
+The company claimed "millions" of active users by the end of 2023.
 Partiful expanded into iOS and Android apps in 2024.

-In October 2024, the Partiful website was used to circulate invitations to a Timothée Chalamet look-alike contest in Washington Square Park which generated over 2,500 RSVPs.

 As of 2025, Partiful was used in over 100 countries.